PANDAExpress: a Simpler and Faster PANDA Algorithm

 The natural question arises whether any CQ (Boolean or not) under arbitrary degree constraints can be computed optimally by the same strategy of partitioning the data into $O(1)$ classes, based on degrees, and performing joins.
 A general algorithm called $\panda$ for computing CQs was described in~\cite{theoretics:13722}, and it has the best known runtime for answering an arbitrary CQ using a combinatorial algorithm (i.e. without using Fast Matrix Multiplication), except for an undesired large polylogarithmic factor.
 This undesired factor is due to the fact that, at each partition step, $\panda$ needs to partition a relation into $\log N$ parts, and the number of partitioning steps is a function of the query.
 In particular, $\panda$'s runtime is $O\left(N^{\subw(Q)}\polylog(N) + |Q|\right)$, where $\subw(Q)$ is the submodular width of the query $Q$, $N$ is the input size, and $|Q|$ is the output size.
-(See Appendix~\ref{app:subw:ddr} for a generalization of $\subw$ to arbitrary CQs beyond Boolean, and under degree constraints.)

 The polylog factor means $\panda$ provides an unsatisfactory answer to our desire of understanding the complexity of query evaluation, despite its generality and power.
 Its shortcoming does not stop at combinatorial algorithms, but also extends to algorithms that use Fast Matrix Multiplication (FMM).
 All prior algorithms using FMM~\cite{DBLP:journals/algorithmica/AlonYZ97, DBLP:journals/siamcomp/DalirrooyfardVW21, DBLP:conf/stoc/DalirrooyfardMW24, DBLP:journals/tcs/EisenbrandG04} apply the same principle of partitioning the data into $O(1)$ classes, then using either joins or FMM in each class.
 In contrast, the generalization of $\panda$ to using FMM described in~\cite{DBLP:journals/pacmmod/KhamisHS25} also partitions the data into polylogarithmic number of classes, falling short of the special cases described in the literature by a polylogarithmic factor.